 We all love the spring and summer.
 Long days of sunshine and hours of enjoyment in our backyards.
 However, one part of summer can be a real mood killer: the invasion of mosquitoes.
-Mosquitoes are more than a simple nuisance—they can carry and facilitate the spread of dangerous and potentially deadly viruses.
+Mosquitoes in Charlotte are more than a simple nuisance—they can carry and facilitate the spread of dangerous and potentially deadly viruses.
 The Centers for Disease Control and Prevention urges that everyone take preventative measures to avoid mosquito bites.

 Mosquito-Borne Viruses in the United States